 You work hard every day, but the wages are not in line?
 This gives employees the feeling that they do not really count and that they lack appreciation.
 It is often a source of frustration and thus stress.
 Be aware of this and take away this source of unease.

 Not everyone wants to become a manager.
 However, employees usually find it important to be able to grow in their position or within the company.
 If there are few or no options in this area, this may lead to dissatisfaction for some employees.

 Management, staff, the team.
 A company is a group of people.
 Often from very different people.
 It is important as a leader to create a good atmosphere.
 A bad working atmosphere can cause many problems.
 Employees who drag themselves to work every day?
 You should not want to see that.

-Many of you might recognize the above mentioned causes and also many of you might think: so what?
+Many of you might recognize the above-mentioned causes and also many of you might think: so what?
 I can live through this or things will get better and more of these ideas.
 I am afraid, however, that this will not cut it.
-The longer a situation last, the more stress will occur, the danger being that it will gradually sneak in and starts to effect you in ways not clearly visible or in feeling badly initially.
+The longer a situation lasts, the more stress will occur, the danger is that it will gradually sneak in and starts to affect you in ways not clearly visible or in feeling badly initially.